New York PassBuy tickets now

 The New York Pass gives you entrance to some of New York’s most iconic attractions.
-You can’t miss out on seeing the Empire State Building or Top of the Rock and the Statue of Liberty.
-The pass also has ‘Fast Track’ entry to some of these attractions, which saves valuable time.
+You can’t miss out on seeing the Empire State Building, the 9/11 Museum and the Statue of Liberty.

 Do you love history?
-Then you can do a lot with the New York Pass: you can visit the American Museum of Natural History, the idyllic Historic Richmond Town, the Museum of Jewish Heritage and the 9/11 Museum, among others.
+Then you can do a lot with the New York Pass: among others, you can visit the American Museum of Natural History, the Museum of the City of New York and the 9/11 Museum.

-If you like being outside, visit the Brooklyn Botanic Garden, New York Botanical Garden, the Cloisters Gardens or Wave Hill.
-If you just want to go out and explore, I recommend making use of the Central Park bike rentals or tours and taking one of the many boat tours and cruises.
-And don’t forget to enjoy a great view of the city from the Top of the Rock or the Empire State Building!
+If you like being outside, visit the Brooklyn Botanic Garden or New York Botanical Garden.
+If you just want to go out and explore, I recommend making use of the Central Park bike rentals and taking one of the many boat tours and cruises.
+And don’t forget to enjoy a great view of the city from the Top of the Rock, Edge or the Empire State Building!

 Arts and Culture

-Art fanatics should definitely pay a visit to MoMA, the Metropolitan Museum of Art, the Whitney Museum of American Art and the Guggenheim.
-And if you want to explore more of the city’s cultural diversity then you can take a variety of tours such as the Bronx Renaissance or the SoHo-Little Italy-Chinatown Walking Tour.
+Art fanatics should definitely pay a visit to MoMA, the Whitney Museum of American Art, Guggenheim, as well as taking the Radio City Music Hall Tour.
+And if you want to explore more of the city’s cultural diversity then you can take a variety of tours such as the Bronx Tour or the SoHo-Little Italy-Chinatown Walking Tour.

 Does the New York Pass include the subway?